Physical characterization of polymer films – how to measure surface, optical, and bulk properties

 You did not find your specific situation?
 Anton Paar still has the solution for your challenge.
 Just contact us for more information.

-Get an insight into how academic experts in the field of polymer characterization use Anton Paar instruments as part of their daily work.
-Read these interviews and find out how Anton Paar instruments are used in academic research for gaining deeper insights into polymers and developing innovative polymer products.
+Get an insight into how an academic expert in the field of polymer characterization uses Anton Paar instruments as part of his daily work.
+Read this interview and find out how Anton Paar instruments are used in academic research for gaining deeper insights into polymers and developing innovative polymer products.